 Finding an electricity deal and signing up may only take a few minutes, and the application can be completed quickly.
 The changeover between retailers can take up to three months, though, depending on when your meter was last read.
 However, you may be able to pay to get it read sooner and switch earlier through a special meter read.

 Will I lose the power supply at my premises?

-Energy savings tips for your business
+Energy-saving tips for your small to medium business

 Heating, cooling and ventilation